--am -af -as -at -ay Skip the resolution dialog, and resolve the files auton -am: Automatic Mode.
-Automatically accept the P mended file revision: if theirs is identical to base, accept theirs; if yours and theirs ar and there are no conflicts between yours and theirs, s -ay: Accept Yours, ignore theirs. -at: Accept Theirs.
-Use this flag with caution, as the workspace will be overwritten! -as: Safe Accept.
-If either, but not both, of yours and from base, accept that revision.
-If both are different file.
-Perforce-recom- ccept yours ; if yours is re different from base , s; accept merge ; other- so skip this file. he file in the client nd theirs is different t from base , skip this -af: Force Accept.
-Accept the merge file no matter has conflict markers, they will be left in, and you'l them by editing the file. -dbWhen merging files, ignore specified differences in v-dwuse these flags, and the files differ in whitespace only use the text in the client file.) -db: Ignore whitespace-only changes (for instance eight spaces) e, a tab replaced by -dw: Ignore whitespace altogether (for instance, do other whitespace) eletion of tabs or -f Allow already resolved, but not yet submitted, files to be resolved again. -n List the files that need resolving without actually per rforming the resolve. -• Output the base file name and revision to be used du uring the resolve.
+-am -af -as -at -ay Skip the resolution dialog, and resolve the files automatically as follows: -am: Automatic Mode.
+Automatically accept the Perforce-recommended file revision: if theirs is identical to base, accept yours; if yours is identical to base, accept theirs; if yours and theirs are different from base, and there are no conflicts between yours and theirs; accept merge; otherwise, there are conflicts between yours and theirs, so skip this file. -ay: Accept Yours, ignore theirs. -at: Accept Theirs.
+Use this flag with caution, as the file in the client workspace will be overwritten! -as: Safe Accept.
+If either yours or theirs is different from base, (and the changes are in common) accept that revision.
+If both are different from base, skip this file. -af: Force Accept.
+Accept the merge file no matter what.
+If the merge file has conflict markers, they will be left in, and you'll need to remove them by editing the file. -db -dw When merging files, ignore specified differences in whitespace.
+(If you use these flags, and the files differ in whitespace only, p4 resolve will use the text in the client file.) -db: Ignore whitespace-only changes (for instance, a tab replaced by eight spaces) -dw: Ignore whitespace altogether (for instance, deletion of tabs or other whitespace) -f Allow already resolved, but not yet submitted, files to be resolved again. -n List the files that need resolving without actually performing the resolve. -0 Output the base file name and revision to be used during the resolve.